Scholarships for Future Students

 School of Journalism and Mass Communication alumnus and CNN anchor Carol Costello and her husband, Timothy Law Snyder, support a $500 award to an outstanding incoming freshman with demonstrated financial need who is either from Minerva High School in Minerva, Ohio, or Ohio’s Stark, Lucas or Carroll counties.
 No application is required to be considered for this scholarship.

-OTHER JMC SCHOLARSHIPS
+JMC SCHOLARSHIPS FOR RETURNING STUDENTS

 Current students already enrolled in the School of Journalism and Mass Communication may apply for more than 30 scholarships relating to their major.
 These awards are generally not available to incoming freshmen.